RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-28-disposable-electronics-in-wired-magazine.markdown

 * Eleven switches in one switch assembly.
 The switches are connected to the circuit board via seven leads.
 * Three LEDs, pointed to shine light on a 3.5" x 6.5" reflecting panel.

-{% imgcap right /images/moto-x-wired-ad.jpg Internal workings of the Moto X ad. %}
+{% imgcap /images/moto-x-wired-ad.jpg Internal workings of Wired Magazine's Moto X ad. %}

 This assembly is more expensive than a typical full-page ad, but probably not by much.
-And yet the lights are fun to play with, especially in the middle of a tech-focused magazine like _Wired_.
-This add succesfully grabbed my attention.

-###Advantages
-The ad is different.
-It captured my attention enough to make me want to blog about it!

-###Disadvantage
+Mildly amusing to play with, and fun to take apart.
+Yes, the advertisers succeded in grabbing my attention.

+###Worth the Expense?
-Something I hate to admit: I played with this paper gadget for a good ten minutes and I took the thing apart _before_ I considered reading the ad copy.
+An observation: I played with this paper gadget for a good ten minutes and I took the thing apart _before_ I considered reading the ad copy.
 Maybe the color change is too distracting for the ad to be effective?

-Or maybe the
+Maybe the temptation to disassemble the ad is too distracting, too.

+On the other hand, I'm still talking about the ad.
+And blogging about it.
+Ultimate test: How will an ad like this influence buying behavior?

+Beyond advertising, what else can we do with disposable electronics?